marytanaelwriter/marytanaelwriter/README.md

 Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer or anything.
 I had no intention of abandoning writing either.

-During my soul searching, I somehow discovered technical writing.
+During my soul searching, I discovered technical writing.
 It was an eye-opener.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and eventually landed a job in the IT industry.

 Sadly, that job wasn't a good fit for me, which is why I'm actively seeking opportunities right now.

-However, finding even an entry-level Technical Writer position can be challenging if you don't have enough experience a technical background.
+However, finding even an entry-level Technical Writer position can be challenging if you don't have enough experience or a technical background.
 To address that gap, I decided to create a tech writing portfolio and beef up my tech knowledge (both are still ongoing!).

-Along the way, I somehow discovered a new hobby—coding.
+Along the way, I stumbled on a new hobby—coding.
 I've always wanted to learn a programming language.
 It seems like now's as good a time as any.

 ### 📚 Studying coding and computer science